nextstrain/ncov/docs/src/guides/run-analysis-on-terra.rst

 ===========================================

 1. On the **DATA** tab, click on **+** next to the **TABLES** section to create a Data Table
-#.
-Download the "sample_template.tsv" file
+2. Download the "sample_template.tsv" file
-#.
-Create a tab delimited file similar to below:
+3. Create a tab delimited file similar to below :download:`example script <./ncov_examples.tsv>`:

 ::